schubergphilis/psCloudstack/README.md

 The psCloudstack module consists of 7 base (static) functions which form the core of psCloudstack.

 #####1.
 Convert-CSConfig#####
-    Convert-CSConfig [-ConfigFile <string>] [-Name <string>] As of psCloudstack V3 there is only one configuration file: $Env:LOCALAPPDATA\psCloudstack.config (%LOCALAPPDATA%\psCloudstack.config)
+    Convert-CSConfig [-ConfigFile <string>] [-Zone <string>] As of psCloudstack V3 there is only one configuration file: $Env:LOCALAPPDATA\psCloudstack.config (%LOCALAPPDATA%\psCloudstack.config)
 Pre-V3 configuration files can be converted to the V3 file format using the Convert-CSConfig function.
-Without specifying a source file and configuration name the current psCloudstack.config file will be read, converted and updated.
-This connection configuration will be named "Default"
+Without specifying a source file and configuration zonename the current psCloudstack.config file will be read, converted and updated.
+This zone connection configuration will be named "Default"

-Specifying another configuration file will read, converted and appended its connection data to the (new) default configuration file.
+Specifying another configuration file will read, convert and append its zone connection data to the (new) default configuration file.
 If no connection name is specified "Default" will be used, but if the connection name already exists in the configuration file, the name will be appended with a "+" sign.
 You can use a standard editor (or the Set-CSConfig function) to modify this name.

 #####2.
 Add-CSConfig#####
-    Add-CSConfig [-Name <string>] -Server <string> [-SecurePort <number>] [UnsecurePort <number>] -Apikey <string> -Secret <string> [-UseSSl] [-ConfigFile <string>]
+    Add-CSConfig [-Zone <string>] -Server <string> [-SecurePort <number>] [UnsecurePort <number>] -Apikey <string> -Secret <string> [-UseSSl] [-ConfigFile <string>]
 Add-CSConfig kind of replaces the former Initialize-CSConfig function.
 It is used to add psCloudstack connection configurations to the config file.

-If "Name" already exists in the configuration file, a warning will be shown and the specified name will be appended with a "+".
+If "Zone" already exists in the configuration file, a warning will be shown and the specified zone name will be appended with a "+".
 You can use a standard editor (or the Set-CSConfig function) to modify this name.

 #####3.
 Remove-CSConfig#####
-    Remove-CSConfig -Name <string>,... [-ConfigFile ....]
+    Remove-CSConfig -Zone <string>,... [-ConfigFile ....]
-Remove-CSConfig removes one or more named connections from the psCloudstack configuration file.
+Remove-CSConfig removes one or more named zone connections from the psCloudstack configuration file.

 #####4.
 Get-CSConfig#####
-    Get-CSConfig [-Name <string>,...] [-ConfigFile <String>] [-ShowKeys] [-All] Without any parameters it will collect the 'default' connection info.
+    Get-CSConfig [-Zone <string>,...] [-ConfigFile <String>] [-ShowKeys] [-All] Without any parameters it will collect the 'default' connection info.
-Using -Name will show tyhe info for the requested connection names, while -All will show all connection configurations.
+Using -Zone will show tyhe info for the requested connection zonename, while -All will show all connection configurations.

 When used interactively, all info will be displayed with exception of the api key and the secret key.
 If this information is required, use -ShowKeys on the command line.

 By using -ConfigFile the content of another psCloudstack config file can be displayed.

 #####5.
 Set-CSConfig#####
-    Set-CSConfig -Name <string> [-NewName <string>] [-Server <string>] [-SecurePort <number>] [UnsecurePort <number>] [-Apikey <string>] [-Secret <string>] [-UseSSl] [-ConfigFile <string>]
+    Set-CSConfig -Zone <string> [-NewName <string>] [-Server <string>] [-SecurePort <number>] [UnsecurePort <number>] [-Apikey <string>] [-Secret <string>] [-UseSSl] [-ConfigFile <string>]
 Set-CSConfig updates/modifies existsing psCloudstack connection configurations.

 If "NewName" already exists in the configuration file, a warning will be shown and the action will be terminated.